Intensive Outpatient Program (IOP) in Houston, Texas

 What to Expect During an Intensive Outpatient Program?

-Generally, individuals feel intimidated to start an intensive outpatient program in Dallas.
+Generally, individuals feel intimidated to start an intensive outpatient program in Houston, TX.
 They usually feel that they aren’t able to maintain a level of “normal” substance abuse.
-An intensive outpatient program in Dallas can help the majority of individuals who need help, and typically not full-time.
+An intensive outpatient program in Houston can help the majority of individuals who need help, and typically not full-time.
 Starting any type of rehabilitation program can present to be super intimidating, but use the fear to fuel yourself in making a solid decision.
 The below-mentioned tips are what an individual should expect upon attending an intensive outpatient program.

-Before the actual treatment occurs at an intensive outpatient program in Dallas, it’ll be critical to touch base with the care team in an intake appointment.
+Before the actual treatment occurs at an intensive outpatient program in Houston, it’ll be critical to touch base with the care team in an intake appointment.
 During the initial screening, an individual will go over mental, emotional, and physical health with a mental health clinician.

 During this time, the medical professionals will ask questions centered around the frequency of the substance, the type of substance, and how it overall affects an individual’s everyday life.
 A drug test and physical exam will be performed as well.
 Facing the overall reality of an individual’s problems in the form of a questionnaire can be super uncomfortable.

 It’s essential to note that the care team isn’t attempting to invade privacy.
 They are working diligently to design a treatment program that meets an individual’s needs.
 During this intake, you will be met with encouragement and compassion, and no judgment as you embark on the first step of your journey.

 For starters, in residential treatment, individuals live in a committed rehab center for a couple of weeks and months as they work through the program.
 Everyone doesn’t need that level of supervision; many individuals just simply need a helping hand and accountability.
 In an IOP, an individual will have sessions on average of three times a week for an average of 2-4 months.